awsdocs/aws-freertos-docs/doc_source/userguide/download-ota-esp.md

 # Download, Build, Flash, and Run the Amazon FreeRTOS OTA demo on the Espressif ESP32<a name="download-ota-esp"></a>

 1. Download the Amazon FreeRTOS source from [GitHub](https://github.com/aws/amazon-freertos)\.
+See the [ README\.md](https://github.com/aws/amazon-freertos/blob/master/README.md) file for instructions\.
 Create a project in your IDE that includes all required sources and libraries\.

 1. Follow the instructions in [Getting Started with Espressif](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html) to set up the required GCC\-based toolchain\.